iocafe/iocafe-doc/source/api-reference/technical/191206-streaming-data-trough-iocom.rst

     If "cmd" is IOC_STREAM_IDLE:
         If "state" is not IOC_STREAM_IDLE, do nothing.
 We are waiting for IO device to finish.
-        Otherwise if controller wants to start the transfer, set "select" to ? (app spefific), "head" = 0 and "cmd" = IOSTREAM_RUNNING
+        Otherwise if controller wants to start the transfer, set "select" to ? (app specific), "head" = 0 and "cmd" = IOSTREAM_RUNNING

     if "cmd" is IOC_STREAM_RUNNING:
         if "state" is IOC_STREAM_RUNNING: Write as much data to buffer as available and fits between tail and head and move head.